kubeflow/examples/mnist-s3/README.md

 ### Prepare model

 There is a delta between existing distributed mnist examples and what's needed to run well as a TFJob.
-These changes to the [original model](model_original.py) can be viewed in the [included diff](mnist-changes.md)

 Basically, we must: